CharlesB91/harry-potter-quiz/README.md

 **Nav-Bar**

 - This area is only visible on the quiz screen & final page (Sorting Ceremony).
-- This features a home screen & instruction tab which allows for easy navigation and help if the user is unsure how to play.
+- This features a home screen & instruction tab which allows for easy navigation and help if the user is unsure how to play or wants to return to the home screen to re start the quiz.

 ![Nav-Bar](https://github.com/CharlesB91/harry-potter-quiz/blob/master/assets/images/readme-img/nav-bar.PNG)